paicoretech/smsc/CONTRIBUTING.md

-# Contributing to PAiC SMSC
+# Contributing to PAiCore SMSC

 First off, thank you for considering contributing to this project!
 Whether it's fixing a bug, improving documentation, or building a new feature, we appreciate your effort.
 Below is a set of guidelines that will help you make your contributions smoothly and ensure that we can review and integrate them as efficiently as possible.